apache/cordova-docs/docs/en/edge/cordova/events/events.startcallbutton.md

 If you need to override the default start call behaviour you can register an event listener for the 'startcallbutton' event.

-Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova 'deviceready' event.
+Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.

 Supported Platforms
 -------------------